-The Center for Nutrition & Performance, located in the Daskalakis Athletic Center, provides a variety of nutrition services to the Drexel community, including workshops, lectures, support for athletic teams, and individual counseling.
-An employee weight loss program is available through the Center for Nutrition & Performance.
+The Center for Nutrition & Performance, located in the Daskalakis Athletic Center, provides a variety of nutrition services to the Drexel community, including workshops, lectures, support for athletic teams and individual counseling.
 The Center for Nutrition & Performance also works with some professional teams as well as internationally.